cosmicc/LEDSmartClock/README.md

 - TSL2561 light sensor
 - NEO-6M GPS module
 - 5V power supply sized for the LED matrix
+- Custom PCB revision manufactured with support from PCBWay for cleaner module interconnects and power wiring

 The PlatformIO target is currently `esp32dev`.
 Earlier project notes referenced ESP32-S3 hardware, so confirm your actual board target and pinout before flashing.